ostrya/PresencePublisher/docs/en/PRIVACY_POLICY.md

 * If neither of the above conditions match, and you have requested a notification for this situation, the message configured for this situation will be sent.

+Presence Publisher only uses this information to send corresponding messages to your MQTT broker.

-In addition, Presence Publisher stores an internal log.
+For debugging purposes, Presence Publisher stores an internal log.
 This log includes:

 * your configured Bluetooth beacons and Wi-Fi network names
 * times when you are connected to a configured Wi-Fi network, together with its name